ameera3/Custom_Sort_Large_File/README.md

 # Custom_Sort_Large_File

 ## Usage:
 To compile, type make.
-To run the program, type "sortme FileA File B".
+To run the program, type "./sortme FileA File B".

 ## Introduction.
 The command line program named “sortme.cpp” takes in two parameters: an input filename and an output filename.